lsrcz/test-deflaker/README.md

 conf.RoutesTest.testReverseRoutingWithArrayAndQueryParameters
 ```

 4 tests are no longer detected to be flaky in the new data.
-This may be the reason why DeFlaker's results are getting lesser.
+This may be the reason why DeFlaker's results are getting less.
 But I don't know why this should happen.
 ```bash
 $ grep 'FLAKY' logs-old/failed-* | grep -E "FluentLenium|example" | wc
      69    1064   14452